First published on Thursday, March 16, 2023

 This can include early start and finish times, or adding more regular breaks.

-However, if you're introducing remote working opportunities ensure you keep in regular contact with your employees.
+However, if you're introducing flexible working opportunities ensure you keep in regular contact with your employees.
 A lack of communication from management whilst working remotely can lead to loneliness or stress.

-You must do everything you can to help increase and develop your employees' skills.
+You should do everything you can to help increase and develop your employees' skills.
 Focusing on employee development will help to increase their confidence in you and improve their output.

 Work with your employees to create unique and tailored plans that fit alongside their goals.